This page in Swedish

 About Sara Karimzadeh

-Sara Karimzadeh is associate senior lecturer in sociology at Örebro University.
-She obtained her PhD in sociology at University of Tabriz, Iran, in 2018 and began her affiliation with Örebro University in 2021 as a Marie Curie postdoctoral research fellow.
-Since 2023, she has been actively engaged in both research and educational roles within the sociology department.
+Sara Karimzadeh is an Associate Senior Lecturer in Sociology at Örebro University (ORU).
+She obtained her PhD in Sociology from the University of Tabriz, Iran, in 2018.
+She began her affiliation with Örebro University in 2021 as a Marie Skłodowska-Curie Postdoctoral Fellow and has been actively engaged in both research and education within the department since 2023.

 Research

-Sara Karimzadeh's doctoral research constituted an exploratory examination of the sociological determinants contributing to unsustainable consumption practices in Iran.
-During her PhD, she had the privilege of being a guest researcher at Groningen University in Netherlands.
-After completing her PhD, she embarked on a one-year postdoctoral research project with funding from Iran National Science Foundation (INSF).
-During this postdoctoral research, her focus was on the social acceptance of energy transition in Iran, and more specifically, on understanding the factors that influence the adoption of solar panel technology in rural northern Iran.
-In 2019–2020, she worked as a visiting researcher at Trento University's Sociology Department in Italy.
+Prior to her work in Sweden, Dr. Karimzadeh’s doctoral research explored the sociological determinants of unsustainable consumption practices in Iran, during which she spent time as a guest researcher at the University of Groningen, Netherlands.
+Following her PhD, she received funding from the Iran National Science Foundation (INSF) for a postdoctoral project investigating the social acceptance of energy transitions—specifically focusing on the adoption of solar technology in rural northern Iran.
+She has also served as a visiting researcher at the University of Trento’s Department of Sociology in Italy (2019–2020).

 Teaching